In a previous blog, we detailed the

 medical professionals can intervene.

-but survival and recovery is possible, especially if appropriate treatment
+recovery are possible, especially if appropriate treatment methods are taken.

-10 minutes of brain damage results in the death of many brain cells, and
+10 minutes of brain damage will result in the death of many brain cells and a poorer recovery prognoses.

 Any amount of time a baby experiences oxygen deprivation can cause harm,

-and resulting brain damage may vary depending on the unique facts involved.
+brain damage may vary depending on the unique facts involved.
+This includes whether

-This includes whether or not medical professionals upheld their legal
+or not medical professionals upheld their legal obligation to address

 If your child suffered an injury at birth as a result of oxygen deprivation,